leettools-dev/leettools/README.md

 [![Follow on X](https://img.shields.io/twitter/follow/LeetTools?logo=X&color=%20%23f5f5f5)](https://twitter.com/intent/follow?screen_name=LeetTools)
 [![GitHub license](https://img.shields.io/badge/License-Apache_2.0-blue.svg?labelColor=%20%23155EEF&color=%20%23528bff)](https://github.com/leettools-dev/leettools)

-# LeetTools
+# LeetTools - AI Search Workflow Engine with Document Pipeline

-## Open Source AI Search Tools

-LeetTools is a set of highly customizable search workflows that can query, extract, and generate information from the web or local knowledge bases.
+LeetTools is an AI search workflow engine with document pipeline support.
+With an automated document pipeline that handles data ingestion, indexing, and storage, we can easily run search workflows that query, extract, generate, and save information from the web or local knowledge bases.
+Currently LeetTools provide the following workflow:

+* answer  : Answer the query directly with source references (similar to Perplexity).
+* digest  : Generate a multi-section digest article from search results (similar to Google Deep Research).
+* search  : Search for top segements that match the query.
+* news    : Generate a list of news items for the specified topic.
+* extract : Extract and store structured data for given schema.
+* opinions: Generate sentiment analysis and facts from the search results.

+The main components of the backend include:
 * 🚀 Automated document pipeline to ingest, convert, chunk, embed, and index documents.
 * 🗂️ Knowledge base to manage and serve the indexed documents.
 * 🔍 Search and retrieval library to fetch documents from the web or local KB.